Module: Concurrent::Observable

 The workflow is very simple:

-• an ‘observer` can deregister itself when is no more interested to receive event notifications
+observercan deregister itself when is no more interested to receive event notifications

-In a single threaded environment the whole pattern is very easy: the ‘subject` can use a simple data structure to manage all its subscribed `observer`s and every `observer` can react directly to every event without caring about synchronization.
+In a single threaded environment the whole pattern is very easy: the subject can use a simple data structure to manage all its subscribed observers and every observer can react directly to every event without caring about synchronization.

-In a multi threaded environment things are more complex.
-The ‘subject` must synchronize the access to its data structure and to do so currently we’re using two specialized ObserverSet: CopyOnWriteObserverSet and CopyOnNotifyObserverSet.
+The subject must synchronize the access to its data structure and to do so currently we're using two specialized ObserverSet: CopyOnWriteObserverSet and CopyOnNotifyObserverSet.

-When implementing and ‘observer` there’s a very important rule to remember: **there are no guarantees about the thread that will execute the callback**
+When implementing and observer there's a very important rule to remember: there are no guarantees about the thread that will execute the callback

-Let’s take this example “‘ class Observer
+Let's take this example

 def initialize